Vacancy – Editor of #theBOUblog

 • To edit and publish blog posts on the BOU website (WordPress).

-• To solicit blog posts from third party journal authors./li>
+• To solicit blog posts from third party journal authors.

-• To solicit community articles, including contributions to the BOU’s diversity blogs.
+• To solicit community articles, including contributions to the BOU’s diversity blog and reports from BOU grant recipients.

 • Social media

-• To prepare and schedule social media content (text and images) to promote published blog posts.
+• To prepare and schedule social media content to promote published blog posts.

 • To work with the BOU’s Chief Operations Officer to promote #theBOUblog across social media, in order to generate blog contributions.